vecisf/SU-CompBio.github.io/people.md

 to oncogene or tumor suppressor gene expression and ultimately to cancer development and clinical characteristics of patients.

-<h3>Andras Udvarvolgyi</h3>
+<h3>András Udvarvölgyi</h3>
-I am a biochemical engineering student at Budapest University of Technology and Economics.
-My current project is about panel sequencing and evaluating raw data, and the goal is to find patterns, similarities among the different samples, which were collected from patients with cancer.
+I am a biochemical engineering student at [Budapest University of Technology and Economics](http://www.bme.hu/?language=en).
+My current project is about panel sequencing and evaluating raw data, and the goal is to find patterns, similarities among the different samples, which were collected from hungarian patients with cancer.